CoconutJJ/tlaplusgen/README.md

 ---

+## Verification Properties

+`sass2tla.py` synthesises the following invariants and temporal properties on top of every generated module:

+- `NoErrorState` — no thread is ever in the distinguished `error` PC.
+- `RegReqCheck` — every `numRegThread[t]` stays within `[24, 256]` and is divisible by 8.
+- `RegInRange_<pc>` — at any PC that touches register `Rk`, the per-thread ceiling is at least `k+1`.
+- `SetmaxnregUniform_<i>` — within a warp group, a `USETMAXREG` PC is all-or-nothing.
+- `IncLTCurr_<pc>` / `DecGTCurr_<pc>` — alloc/dealloc operations are only enabled when the new ceiling is consistent with the current one.
+- `UsetmaxregProgress_<i>` — leads-to liveness: every thread sitting at an allocation PC must eventually leave it (under weak fairness).

+---

 ## Core Components

-### SASS Parser (`src/sass/parser.py`)
+### Parser, CFG Builder, Slicer (`src/sass/gpucodeanalyzer/`)
-pyparsing-based PEG grammar (spec in `docs/grammar.md`).
-Handles all operand types: GPRs, uniform registers (UR0–UR79 on Blackwell), predicates, special registers (mixed-case like `SR_CgaCtaId`), constant banks, descriptors, memory addresses, and branch targets.
+Vendored copy of [`gpucode-analyzer`](https://github.com/pyxis-roc/gpucode-analyzer).
+Handles all SASS operand types (GPRs, uniform registers UR0–UR79, predicates, special registers, constant banks, descriptors, memory addresses, branch targets), constructs basic-block CFGs per kernel, and performs backward data/control-dependency slicing.

-### CFG Builder (`src/sass/cfg.py`)
-Constructs basic-block CFGs per kernel.
-Handles `BRA`, `BRX` (indirect), `CALL`/`RET`, `EXIT`, `BSSY`/`BSYNC`, and predicated control flow.

-### Slicer (`src/sass/slicer.py`)
-Backward dependency slicing on data and control edges.
 Critical for reducing real kernels (thousands of instructions) to a tractable TLA+ state space.

 ### TLA+ Framework (`src/tla_module.py`, `src/tla_thread.py`, `src/tla_sass.py`)
-General-purpose TLA+ AST with expression types, module generation, and a concurrent process abstraction. `TLASassProcess` / `TLASassThread` extend this with GPU-specific register sets and warp semantics.
+General-purpose TLA+ AST with expression types, module generation, and a concurrent process abstraction. `TLASassProcess` / `TLASassThread` extend this with GPU-specific register sets, warp groups, the per-CTA register pool, and `USETMAXREG` semantics.

 ### TLA+ Codegen (`src/tla_codegen.py`)
-Handler-table-driven translation from SASS CFG to TLA+ actions.
-Automatically discovers register usage and declares TLA+ variables.
+Handler-table-driven translation from a sliced SASS CFG to TLA+ actions.
+Automatically discovers register usage, declares the corresponding TLA+ variables, and emits one guarded action per SASS instruction.
+Empty/sliced-away terminator blocks are closed off with stuttering self-loops to avoid spurious deadlocks.

-### Trace Viewer (`src/trace_viewer.py`)
+### Trace Explorer (`src/trace_explorer.py`)
 Parses NVBit register traces to inspect per-instruction register state.
-Used for deriving and validating instruction semantics.
+Used for deriving and validating instruction semantics from observed execution.

 ---